gulpjs/gulp/docs/getting-started.md

 gulp
 ```

-The default tasks will run and gulp will watch for changes.
+The default task will run and do nothing.

 To run individual tasks, use `gulp <task> <othertask>`